General Terms and Conditions

 3.0 Conflict of Interest

-3.1 It is CT policy that employees and others acting on behalf of CT must be free from conflicts of interest that could adversely influence their judgment, objectivity or loyalty to CT in conducting CT business activities and provision of Services.
+3.1 It is CT policy that employees and others acting on behalf of CT must be free from conflicts of interest that could adversely influence their judgment, objectivity, or loyalty to CT in conducting CT business activities and provision of services.
 We do recognise that employees may take part in legitimate financial, business, charitable and other activities outside their role with CT, but any potential conflict of interest raised by such activities must be disclosed promptly to CT management.

 4.0 Your Obligations

 4.2 You agree to supply in a timely manner any information or documents that CT considers necessary to commence, continue or complete the Engagement.
-In particular but without limitation to the generality thereof, you will provide in a timely manner all information and documents required to enable CT to comply with CT’s obligations under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (“AML/CFT Act”).

 4.3 CT will be relying on the accuracy of the information and documents provided by you or others on your behalf, without independently having to verify it.

-5.0 Confidentiality
+5.0 Confidentiality and Privacy

-5.1 Subject to clauses 5.3, 5.4 and 5.5, the provisions of the Privacy Act 1993 and the principles governing client confidentiality apply to information which you provide to CT and will not be disclosed to any third party without your prior approval.
+5.1 Subject to clauses 5.3, 5.4 and 5.5, the provisions of the Privacy Act 2020 and the principles governing client confidentiality apply to information which you provide to CT and will not be disclosed to any third party without your prior approval.

 5.2 During the course of the Engagement you may acquire information or intellectual property that is proprietary to CT.
 You undertake to hold such information or intellectual property in strict confidence and not divulge the information or duplicate or release the intellectual property except as required by law or for judicial purposes and the consent of CT must be obtained first before any such release for whatever reason.